 Medium: Photography/Digital Art

-In addition to LRAA, she is past president of Lakes Region Camera Club.
+In addition to membership in LRAA, she is president of Lakes Region Camera Club.

 Elaine is a local multi-media self-taught artist.
 Artwork reflects her deep conviction for social change promoting peace.
 Travels to Brazil, Haiti, Russia and Alaska studying indigenous populations have provided creative inspiration.
 Some works honor her Abenaki heritage.